Bank Secrecy Act

 Bulk Shipments of Currency—Overview

 Objective.
-Assess the adequacy of the U.S. bank’s systems to manage the risks associated with receiving bulk shipments of currency and management’s implementation of effective monitoring and reporting systems.
+Assess the adequacy of the U.S. bank’s systems to manage the risks associated with receiving and sending bulk shipments of currency and management’s implementation of effective monitoring and reporting systems.

 The same person may be both the shipper and the currency originators (i.e., individuals or businesses that generate currency from cash sales of commodities or other products or services (including monetary instruments or exchanges of currency).
-Shippers also may be "Intermediaries" that ship currency gathered from other shippers, who in turn are gathering currency from their customers who are Currency Originators.
-Intermediaries may also ship currency gathered from other Intermediaries.
+Shippers also may be intermediaries that ship currency gathered from other shippers, who in turn are gathering currency from their customers who are currency originators.
 Intermediaries may be other banks, central banks, nondeposit financial institutions, or agents of these entities.

 Banks receive bulk shipments of currency directly when they take possession of an actual shipment.
 Banks receive bulk shipments of currency indirectly when they take possession of the economic equivalent of a currency shipment, such as through a cash letter notification or deposit into the bank's account at the Federal Reserve.
-In the case of a shipment received indirectly, the actual shipment usually moves toward the bank only as far as a Federal Reserve Bank or branch, where it becomes recorded as held on the bank's behalf.
+In the case of a shipment received indirectly, the actual shipment usually moves toward the bank only as far as a Federal Reserve Bank or branch, where the value of the currency becomes recorded as held on the bank's behalf.
 Whether the shipment to or from the bank is direct or indirect, banks are required to report the receipt or disbursement of currency in excess of $10,000 via a Currency Transaction Report (CTR) (31 CFR 1010.311) subject to the exemptions at 31 CFR 1020.315.
 Note that most categories of CTR exempt persons apply only to the extent of the exempt person's domestic operations, 31 CFR 1020.315(b)(1-7).
 For more information on CTRs refer to the Currency Transaction Reporting Overview on page 81.

 Bulk shipments of currency to banks from shippers that are presumed to be reputable may nevertheless originate from illicit activity.
 The monetary proceeds of criminal activities, for example, often reappear in the financial system as seemingly legitimate funds that have been placed and finally integrated by flowing through numerous intermediaries and layered transactions that disguise the origin of the funds.
 Layering can include shipments to or through other jurisdictions.
 Accordingly, banks that receive direct or indirect bulk shipments of currency risk becoming complicit in money laundering or terrorist financing schemes.

-Law enforcement has identified the following activities that, in various combinations, may be associated with currency smuggling:168
+Law enforcement has identified the following activities that, in various combinations, may be associated with currency smuggling:189Id.

 - An increase in the sale of large denomination U.S. bank notes to foreign financial institutions by U.S. banks.